wycummings/Building_Detection/README.md

 # Building Detection
-The following scripts were used to detect buildings using aerial imagery.
+The following scripts were used for semantic segmentation of buildings using aerial images .
 The data set was 100 aerial images over several Japanese cities.

 ## Required Libraries
 torchvision, torch, Numpy, OpenCV and PIL.